 I want Jim to give her a shout.

 Let’s try some negative ones, too…

-Again, try to create your own version with this form and say them aloud!
+Again, try to create your own version with the structure above and say them aloud!

-By the way, you can actually apply “objects” or “pronouns” as well instead of “personal pronouns”.
+By the way, you can actually apply “objects” or “pronouns” as well instead of using “personal pronouns”.